 4 Star option is available for Private Journeys

-Contact Journeys Rediscovered for pricing to suit your preferred departure dates as a private itinerary or to REGISTER for our 2021 Small Group Journeys (no more the 12 passengers).
+Contact Journeys Rediscovered for pricing to suit your preferred departure dates as a private itinerary or to REGISTER for our 2022 or 2023 Small Group Journeys (no more the 12 passengers).

 An action-packed programme combining the cities of Santiago, Mendoza, Iguazu and Buenos Aires, with in-depth visits to both countries’ main wine-producing areas, a day of adventure with the Andes providing a most impressive backdrop, and some simply dazzling boutique hotels along the way.
 The programme kicks off in Chile’s wine country.
 Despite the long history of wine production in Chile, its wine was mainly produced for domestic consumption.
 Things have changed over the past 20 years or so, during which Chile’s wines have made a huge impact on the world stage due to their high quality and value for money.
 Constantly evolving, Chilean wines are being constantly tweaked and improved, and grape varieties rediscovered, with wine drinkers succumbing to their charms.
 Chile’s capital city, Santiago, has long lived in the shadow of other South American capitals, but today the city is a progressive, colourful, and eclectic metropolis.
 Across the Andes lies the city of Mendoza, in the heart of Argentina’s main wine producing area.
 The city offers a leafy, provincial charm, but the real gems are to be found in the surrounding valleys, ideal bases for exploring the stunning wineries where Malbec dominates.
 The area also offers myriad adventure options, including hiking, rafting, and horseback riding.
 Buenos Aires needs little introduction.
 A city with a European grandeur, an almost palpable tango heritage, and an unmistakable character, Buenos Aires is one of the world’s greatest cities.